mandriva-management-console/mmc/doc/source/pulse2/install/tutorial.md

-**Pulse²** server install Debian GNU/Linux 7.0
+Pulse² server install Debian GNU/Linux 7.0
 ===================================

 **1 - Introduction**
 ----------------

-This document describes the steps to install a full featured version of **Pulse²** on a Debian based system.
+This document describes the steps to install a full featured version of Pulse 2 on a Debian based system.

 Before that you must have a fresh up-to-date [Debian Wheezy 7.0](https://www.debian.org/releases/wheezy/) installation on your server.